tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 ### create new app version

-`In-App Purchases` page:

-> Your first in-app purchase must be submitted with a new app version.
-> Select it from the app’s In-App Purchases section and click Submit.
->
-> Once your binary has been uploaded and your first in-app purchase has
-> been submitted for review, additional in-app purchases can be submitted
-> using the table below.

 | IC: `My Apps` → `<my_app>` → `App Store` (tab)
 | `⨁ VERSION OR PLATFORM` (link in left menu) → `iOS` (popup menu)